Cidaas/cidaas-quarkus-extension/README.md

 ## Usage

-### Token verification by using introspection endpoint

-To do token verification by using cidaas introspection endpoint, you will need to add the @TokenValidation annotation to your function.
+To do token verification either by using cidaas introspection endpoint or using offline token validation, you will need to add the @TokenValidation annotation to your function.
 The annotation support the following optional members:

 | Name                  | Description                                                                                                                                                                                                         | Default Value |
 |-----------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------|